-There MAY (or may not) be 50 points of extra credit available (= 5% of the course grade).
+There MAY be 30 points of extra credit available (= 3% of the course grade).

-• Extra credit may be available during the semester for completing certain activities, such as listening and commenting on a podcast, solving exercises or discussions.
+• Extra credit may be available during the semester for completing certain activities, such as listening and commenting on a podcast or solving practice exams.
 These extra credit opportunities will be determined by the instructor and announced on Canvas.